lainekendall/calculator/README.md

 1. Build the Calculator for the first time with `stack build`

 ##### Running
-To use the calculator run `stack run` after building the project with `stack build` and enter in executable expressions into the calculator like "2 * 18"
+To use the calculator run `stack run` after building the project with `stack build`.
+You will then be prompted with what version you want to use.
+Enter `1`, `2`, or `3`.
+Finally enter in executable expressions into the calculator like "2 * 18".

 ##### Testing
 Watch for file changes while running tests